nyu-mll/msgs/README.md

 ### Pretraining RoBERTa

 We pretrain RoBERTa on smaller datasets(1M, 10M, 100M, 1B tokens).
 The pretraining data reproduces that of BERT: We combine English Wikipedia and a reproduction of BookCorpus using texts from smashwords in a ratio of approximately 3:1.
-We release 3 models with lowest perplexities for each pretraining data size out of 25 runs (or 10 in the case of 1B tokens).
+We release 3 models with lowest perplexities for each pretraining data size out of 25 runs (or 10 in the case of 1B tokens):

-Pretraining:

 | model | data | model size | max steps | batch size | val. ppl. |
 |-|-|-|-|-|-|